MayaLFlynn/MayaLFlynn/README.md

 - 👋 Hi, I’m @MayaLFlynn
-- 👀 I’m interested in how technology and the environment interact
+- 👀 I’m interested in accessibilty, understanding and communicating data, and the environment
-- 🌱 I’m currently studying Computer Science and Mathematics at Grinnell College
+- 🌱 I’m currently double majoring in Computer Science and Mathematics at Grinnell College
 - 📫 How to reach me: flynnmay@grinnell.edu

 <!---